CSE237SP25/project-bijani-corcoran-ahmed-durojaiye/README.md

 **What user stories were completed this iteration?**
 1. A bank customer should be able to transfer money between accounts.
 (Charlotte)
 2. A bank customer should be able to progress through the "banking app" within the terminal.
 (Charlotte)
-3. A bank customer should be able to search for a transaction by amount, date/time, type, or by description if there is one.
+3. A bank customer should be able to search for a transaction by amount, date/time, or type if there is one.
 (Victor)
-4. A bank customer should be able to schedule a future payment and/or set up repeating payments or transfers between accounts.
+4. A bank customer should not be able to transfer if they only have one existing account.
 (Victor)
 5. A bank customer should be able to close an account.
 (Mustafa)
 6. A bank customer should be able to name/rename their accounts.
 (Mustafa)
 7. A bank customer gets locked out if they unsuccessfully log in 3 times.
 (Alymuhammad)